d4rk007/RedGhost/README.md

 Function to inject the "ls" command with a wrapper function to run payload everytime "ls" is run for persistence

+- SSHKeyInject

+Function to log keystrokes of a ssh process using strace

 - Crontab

 Function to create cron job that downloads payload from remote server and runs payload every minute for persistence

+- SysTimer

+Function to create systemd timer that downloads and executes payload every 30 seconds for persistence.

 - GetRoot